 A good HIIT workout can burn body fat as soon as 10 minutes.
 In 20 minutes, a HIIT workout can get you in shape.
 The body uses 2.9 pounds of oxygen to burn one pound of body fat.
 Also, the body exhales 84% of body fat as carbon dioxide and excretes 16% as body fluid.
 HIIT does a great job of making you breathe hard and sweat more to burn stomach fat.

-Who doesn’t want to look like a professional athlete or even a college athlete?
+Who doesn’t want to look like a professional or college athlete?
 As the high intensity tightens and sharpens the muscles, the endurance melts away the fat.
 Body fat covers most people’s muscles and prevents them from showing.
 Once you get rid of the fat, you will notice you have muscles like everyone else.
-But, a HIIT workout makes those muscles look even better.
+But a HIIT workout makes those muscles look even better.

-You cannot miss out on sleep when you are trying to lose weight.
-The three most essential things on a fitness journey are food, sleep, and exercise.
+You cannot miss out on Sleep when trying to lose weight.
+The three most essential things on a fitness journey are food, Sleep, and exercise.
 Sleep keeps you well-rested, which prevents you from having low energy.
 Not only does low energy slow you down, but it also slows down your metabolism.
-Also, sleep improves every system in your brain.
+Also, Sleep improves every system in your brain.

-The body uses sleep as a reboot.
+The body uses Sleep as a reboot.
 Sleep gets rid of all the old junk and helps you start new and fresh the next day.
-It is one of the most underestimated fitness activities.
+Unfortunately, it is one of the most underestimated fitness activities.
 Like water, Sleep does not get the credit it deserves.
-HIIT exhausts the body and emphasizes the need for sleep.
-After a good HIIT workout, your body is ready for sleep.
-HIIT depletes hormones, energy, and muscles that the body must repair during sleep.
-But, make sure you don’t perform a HIIT workout too close to your bedtime.
+HIIT exhausts the body and emphasizes the need for Sleep.
+After a good HIIT workout, your body is ready for Sleep.
+HIIT depletes hormones, energy, and muscles that the body must repair during Sleep.
+But make sure you don’t perform a HIIT workout too close to bedtime.

-HIIT uses a lot of oxygen and blood to generate energy and facility the use of energy.
-The body uses the cardio-vascular system to move blood and oxygen around the body.
+HIIT uses a lot of oxygen and blood to generate energy and facility energy.
+The body uses the cardiovascular system to move blood and oxygen around the body.
 Because the body is adaptive, the heart and lungs get strong when attacked by exercise or work.
-They both come back stronger to better perform under tension.
+They both come back stronger to perform better under tension.

 HIIT places every system in the body under tension, but most of all, the heart and lungs.
 The heart is a juggernaut.
 In a 70-year lifetime, an average human heart beats more than 2.5 billion times.
 The heart also accounts for more than 9% of the body’s metabolism.
-Also, pound for pound, it uses more energy than any other muscle.
+Also, pound-for-pound uses more energy than any other muscle.
 It is one of the few muscles that are always at work.
 They do not call the heart a vital organ for nothing.

-So, a person who weighs 200 pounds can count on their metabolism to burn 2000 calories each day.
+So, a person weighing 200 pounds can count on their metabolism to burn 2000 calories daily.
 But your metabolism can go up or down, depending on your health.
 This explains why some people can eat anything and not gain a pound.
 At the same time, others can look at food and pack on the pounds.

 One of the most well-kept secrets about a HIIT workout is that it improves functional strength.
 Functional strength is more important than mechanical strength.
 HIIT is one of the few exercises that can improve functional strength.
 The body responds more to functional strength because it is a natural activity.

 Most athletes train with exercises that provide functional strength.
-But, supplement with exercises that provide mechanical strength.
+But supplement with activities that provide mechanical strength.
 HIIT works the whole body and forces the body to work together.
-This causes the body to uses every system in the body.
-As a result, the body becomes more fit.
+This causes the body to use every system in the body.
+As a result, the body becomes fitter.
 Fitness is a precursor to better health.
 A HIIT workout improves your fitness which causes your body to become healthier.